dryiel/dryiel/README.md

-# 👋 Ad Maiore Dei Gloriam!
+# 👋 Ad Maiorem Dei Gloriam!

 I'm a student exploring **IT, web development, animation, photography, and aviation** ✈️.
 This account is mostly for learning, experiments, and sharing small projects.